Financial Assistance

 • financial assistance application checklist

-Click here to download the financial assistance application checklist
+Click here to download the financial assistance application checklist.

 • KEY DATES

-• Mid-October 2022: Financial Assistance applications open
+• Friday, September 15, 2023: Financial Assistance applications open

-• Friday, November 18, 2022: Deadline for completion of Financial Assistance application for NEW students
+• Friday, November 17, 2023: Deadline for completion of Financial Assistance application for NEW students

-• Monday, April 17, 2023: 2022 year-end IRS forms and schedules must be uploaded to Blackbaud Financial Aid Management to finalize the award
+• Monday, April 15, 2024: 2023 year-end IRS forms and schedules must be uploaded to Blackbaud Financial Aid Management to finalize the award

 • CURRENT BELEN JESUIT FAMILIES APPLYING FOR FINANCIAL ASSISTANCE

-All forms must be uploaded to Blackbaud Financial Aid Management by January 20, 2023, for the following school year.
+All forms must be uploaded to Blackbaud Financial Aid Management by Friday, November 17, 2023, for the following school year.
 Additionally, parent(s) are required to send a cover letter to Ms. Ana Manrara stating why the family is applying for financial assistance.

 Requests for financial assistance must be completed annually.
 In addition, students must maintain a minimum GPA of 2.5, and all financial obligations with the school must be current.